metablaster/WindowsFirewallRuleset/Rules/IPv4/Outbound/Software/README.md

 # Software directory

-Root directory for all outbound IPv4 rules for 3rd party software
+Root directory for all outbound IPv4 rules based on software